-Paying taxes is rarely satisfying or something you look forward to.
-Besides, it is almost an article of faith that it is perfectly legal-and just plain smart-to arrange your affairs so you pay as little as possible.
+Paying taxes is rarely something you look forward to.
+It is perfectly legal to arrange your affairs to pay as little as possible.
 But if you think that paying taxes can't get any worse, you would be wrong.
 The least satisfying of all taxes would be paying taxes that are not even yours.
-It is as if no one is going to give you any credit, and you are only stuck with someone's else's taxes because you were at the wrong place at the wrong time.
 That might be how some people view some 'responsible persons' who are stuck paying their employer's taxes.
 Let's start with the basics.
 If you have employees, paying employment taxes is inevitable.
 You withhold taxes from employee pay and send it to the IRS.
 You never want to become delinquent in paying taxes, especially employment taxes.
 The IRS is vigorous in going after these payroll taxes.
-They are withheld from wages and are to be promptly paid to the government.
+They are withheld from wages, and are to be promptly paid to the government.
 This is trust fund money that belongs to the government, and no matter how good a reason the employer has for using the money for something else, the IRS is strict.
 If you are in business, it can be tempting to figure that you have to keep the rent paid and supplies ordered, and that the IRS won't miss the payroll tax money if you just divert it temporarily.

-But, no matter how good the reason, the practice is dangerous.
+No matter how good the reason, the practice is dangerous.
 It is one reason that in cases where the IRS catches the problem early, the IRS will encourage use of a payroll service.
 If the payroll service automatically takes out and remits all the payroll taxes, the business won't have the discretion to divert the money, even briefly.
 When a tax shortfall occurs, the IRS will usually make personal assessments against all responsible persons who have ownership in or signature authority over the company and its payables.
 The IRS can assess a Trust Fund Recovery Assessment, also known as a 100-percent penalty, against every "responsible person" under Section 6672(a).